 The DOE-assigned merit reviewers will base the review and evaluation solely on the FP.
-Thus, the reviewer might request from both the USL and ILL to clarify and expand on topics not sufficiently covered in the FP, or to relate to comments raised by the reviewer.
-This request will be conveyed to the USL / ILL in writing by the assigned ECCP from BIRD.
+Thus, the reviewer might request to clarify and expand on topics not sufficiently covered in the FP, or to relate to comments raised by the reviewer.
+This request will be conveyed to the USL / ILL in writing by BIRD.
 The USL / ILL will be asked to promptly respond in writing to the specific questions / comments.